 Houston Electrocution Lawyer

 Have you been in an accident resulting in an electrocution injury in Houston, TX?
 If so, you deserve to be compensated by the negligent parties.
-At Attorney Brian White & Associates, P.C., our Houston electrocution lawyers have years of experience dealing with these types of serious personal injury matters.
+At Attorney Brian White Personal Injury Lawyers, our Houston electrocution lawyers have years of experience dealing with these types of serious personal injury matters.

-How Brian White & Associates, P.C., Can Help If You’ve Been Electrocuted in Houston
+How Attorney Brian White Personal Injury Lawyers Can Help If You’ve Been Electrocuted in Houston

 Here are just a few of the things you should know about our work: